 Latch assembly (no hardware necessary)

 Many color, fabric, arm, and leg options

 If you prioritize flexibility, choice, and convenience, the Burrow Nomad Sofa is for you.
-Like all modular sofas, this piece can be re-arranged at your discretion or whim—and, even better, it can be done so easily.
-The Nomad sofa comes equipped with easy latch assembly, so, no tools, no problem.
+Like all modular sofas, this piece can be rearranged at your discretion or whim—and, even better, it can be done easily.
+The Nomad sofa comes equipped with an easy latch assembly, so no tools, no problem.
 With the latching mechanism, you can easily transform a three-seat couch into a loveseat and back.
 You can also purchase additional add-ons like a chaise or an ottoman, which allow you to create a sectional-style setup.